GalalHamoudy/obsidian/Threat intelligence/CTIA.md

 This approach combines the comprehensiveness of STRIDE with the pragmatism of risk prioritization, making threat modeling an accessible and valuable practice for teams of all maturity levels.

 ---

-the following techniques will help you to perform qualitative data analysis :
-Brainstorming, interviewing.
-SWOT analysis, Delphi technique

----

-Excellent question.
-This gets into the foundational concepts of how trust is established and managed in security and identity systems.

-The types of trust models you've listed are common ways to categorize how one entity decides to trust another.
-Here is a breakdown of each:

----

 ### A. Validated Trust
 This model is based on the **verification of specific attributes or credentials**.